 The best time to discuss Credit Control is before a sale.
-But, if customers have received the goods/services you provide and payment is not forth coming, then it’s time for the dreaded Credit Control call.
+But, if customers have received the goods/services you provide and payment is not forthcoming, then it’s time for the dreaded Credit Control call.
 No one wants to receive this call, and no one wants to make it – so here are some steps to ensure that when the time comes, you can make the call a success.

 Step 1: Be prepared

 Find out about the customer and your business’ history with them.
 Have you had issues collecting payment before?
 What was the best approach?
 How long did it take to receive payment?
-Then, find out the details of the unpaid invoice, who was it sent to, and how much it requested.
+Then, find out the details of the unpaid invoice, who was it sent to, and how much is requested.
 Find the contact details of the person you need to pay the invoice.
 Once you’ve gathered all of this information, make sure it’s clearly laid out in front of you during the call.

 Before the call, think of at least two solutions which your customer can use to pay you.
 Perhaps you can take the payment by phone, or provide a digital method of payment.
 Don’t accept the offer of a cheque through the post.
 They can be easily lost, or bounce.